 In other words, the side effects reported in the placebo groups were seemingly affected by the kind of antidepressant being studied.
 If the drug itself caused dizziness, constipation and dry mouth in a high proportion of patients, the people getting the placebo in that trial magically had a high incidence of dizziness, constipation and dry mouth.

 The conclusion doctors might make would be that since the symptoms were similar for both the placebo group and the drug group, there is no difference between them.
 But this is a trap.
 By comparing the side effects experienced only by people taking placebos in antidepressant trials the truth was revealed.
 You would imagine that people getting inactive placebos for the same condition (depression) would have similar side effects.
 But Dr. Avorn’s study shows that the placebo side effects vary enormously depending upon the type of antidepressant being studied.

-We suspect that this may also be relevant for the current statin side effect analysis.
+We suspect that this may also be relevant for statin trials.
 If researchers influence side effect reports by the way they ask the questions or collect the data, it may be more difficult to determine the true incidence of adverse reactions to statins.
 We find it difficult to imagine that statins actually have no side effects.
 What do you think?

 Here are some complications listed in the official prescribing information:

 (anywhere in the body, including legs, shoulders, back, arms or neck)